olivechip/flask_blogly/README.md

 # flask_blogly

-This application allows the client to create, edit, and delete users from a local PostgreSQL database using Python, Flask, and SQLAlchemy.
+This application allows the client to create, read, update, and delete users & posts from a local PostgreSQL database using Python, Flask, and SQLAlchemy.
 Must create a database named "blogly".

 - app.py holds all the main application and its functions;
 - models.py holds the main 'User', 'Post' models and database functions;